Vinay876/cjobs/Readme.md

     ->Sixth Commit - 24-04-2022
         Created page for  contact
         Added backend for  contact (using  mongoose)
-        Created pages for jobs, internships and trainings and add some things Change responsive Header also
+        Created pages for jobs, internships and trainings and added nothing to them Maked the whole website responsive (i.e., for evry size device) add url to all of the links and created all the pages for internship and jobs and trainings modified data and added url to all of them

+    ->Seventh Commit - 25-04-2022
+        Create Profile page (responsive)
+        Add accordian and filter and job and internship card to the job and internshipt page (responsive) Add card in trainings page
+        Add things to about us page ( get inspiration from internshala )